-Artswork representatives, Arts Practitioners, Teachers and their Lumière Minutes
+Artswork, Arts Practitioners, Teachers & Lumière Minutes

 The French film curriculum for young people entitled Le Cinéma: Cent Ans de Jeunesse has been functioning for 20 years.
 It formed part of a DARE research project in 2012.
 On a yearly basis the programme forms around a central aspect of film language.
 Last year was the Long Take, this year it is L’intervalle (Spacing) in film.